-The epicentre of Dubai’s cosmpolitan side, what can you expect visting & staying in the Dubai Marina area of the city?
+The epicentre of Dubai’s cosmopolitan side, what can you expect visiting & staying in the Dubai Marina area of the city?

-If you’d asked me just 10 years ago about staying in Dubai Marina I probably would have laughed that it’s a bit far from the airport and a bit of a concrete jungle…
+If you’d asked me just 15 years ago about staying in Dubai Marina, I probably would have laughed that it’s a bit far from the airport and a bit of a concrete jungle…

-Well times have a changed, and yes, Dubai Marina IS some distance away from DXB (about 30 minutes in a taxi – no traffic), however, no longer a soulless concrete jungle it has taken on a heart and soul of its own and is the perfect spot to base yourself for a longer vacation stay in Dubai, or if you simply like hanging out around amazing urban scenery and nightlife.
+Well, times have changed, and yes, Dubai Marina IS some distance away from DXB (about 30 minutes in a taxi – no traffic); however, no longer a soulless concrete jungle, it has taken on a heart and soul of its own and is the perfect spot to base yourself for a longer vacation stay in Dubai, or if you simply like hanging out around amazing urban scenery and nightlife.

 Dubai Marina sits on the Arabian Gulf coast to the west of Palm Jumeirah.
-It is 33kms away from DXB Airport, about 30 minutes off peak along Sheikh Zayed Road E11m but can take longer if there’s heavy traffic.
+It is 33kms away from DXB Airport, about 30 minutes off-peak along Sheikh Zayed Road E11, but it can take longer if there’s heavy traffic.

 Dubai Marina Metro